morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-2.md

 # Sourcing Games 2 - Not all URLs are dead

-Here you can find the method and solutions to successfully pass [Sourcing games 2](https://sourcing.games/game-2/) which will guide you through the basics of sourcing.
+Here you can find the method and solutions to successfully pass [Sourcing games 2](https://sourcing.games/game-2/) which will guide you through the basics of sourcing at an intermediate level.
 Remember, there isn't just one solution; there are multiple ways to approach the games.
 The key is to be comfortable with the method you choose.

 ## Game 01 - URL encoding